Chris Cillizza: Media

 From 2007 to 2008, Cillizza was a co-host of the MySpace/MTV Presidential Dialogues, which hosted John McCain, Barack Obama, and others in a live-streamed, interactive Presidential event series.
 Cillizza and fellow The Washington Post columnist Dana Milbank appeared in a series of humor videos called Mouthpiece Theater, hosted by The Washington Post.
 An outcry followed a video in which, during a discussion of the White House "Beer Summit", they chose new brands for a number of people, including "Mad Bitch Beer" for Hillary Clinton.
 Both men apologized for the video and the series was canceled.

 In July 2012, Broadway Books (a division of Penguin Random House) released his book, The Gospel According to the Fix.
 Written in a blog-like format, it contains lists such as "The 10 Best/Worst Negative Ads", as well as coverage of the "deep personal hatreds that politics provoke" and predictions for the 2012 and 2016 presidential elections.

 Since 2014, Cillizza has served a regular co-host of The Tony Kornheiser Show.

 CNN

 On April 3, 2017, Cillizza joined CNN as a "political reporter and digital editor-at-large," contributing online and on television.

 On June 28, 2017, CNN Politics announced the launch of "The Point with Chris Cillizza."
 According to the official press release, the new "multiplatform brand" will include "daily columns, on-air analysis, an evening newsletter, [a] podcast, and the launch of trivia night events in Washington, DC."
 The show which was on YouTube released political analysis videos hosted by Cillizza every Tuesday and Thursday.

-Cillizza also runs political trivia on his personal Instagram account on Mondays, Wednesdays, and Fridays.

 On December 1, 2022, Cillizza was laid off from CNN.